Home

 Daughter Alverda Maude Shipley (1884-1961) was born on Jan.
 13, 1884 in Fayette County, possibly Uniontown.

-In about 1904, when she was 20 years of age, she was wedded to 22-year-old Charles Ellsworth Yeagley (March 4, 1878-1932), son of Fred Yeagley of Confluence.
-A native of Confluence, Charles relocated to Patton, PA with his parents and joined the Presbyterian Church.
-Parents and son remained for a few years before returning to their original home town.
+In about 1904, when she was 20 years of age, she was joined in wedlock with 22-year-old entrepreneur Charles Ellsworth Yeagley (March 4, 1878-1932), son of Fred Yeagley of Confluence.
+A native of Confluence, Charles and his parents had relocated to Patton, PA where they joined the Presbyterian Church before returning to their original home town.

 The Yeagleys produced one son, Wendell Edmund Yeagley.